-- (b) Renewal.
-A license expires two years after the date it is issued unless it is renewed.
-Failure to renew a license within six months of the date the license expires shall result in automatic forfeiture of the right to practice naturopathic medicine in this State until such time that the license has been reinstated.
-To renew a license, a licensee shall meet all of the following conditions: - (1) Submit an application for license renewal. - (2) Pay the required fees. - (3) Complete at least 40 hours of continuing education approved by the Board within a two-year period. - (c) Reinstatement.
-A licensed naturopathic doctor who has allowed the license to lapse by failure to renew within the time allowed under subsection (b) of this section may apply for reinstatement.
+Failure to renew a license within six months of the date the license expires shall result in automatic forfeiture of the right to practice naturopathic medicine in this State until the license is reinstated.

+(c) Reinstatement. - A licensed naturopathic doctor who has allowed the license to lapse by failure to renew within the time allowed under subsection (b) of this section may apply for reinstatement.
 The Board may reinstate the applicant's license if the applicant pays the required fees, furnishes a statement of the reason for failure to apply for renewal before the deadline, and complies with any other requirements established in rules adopted by the Board.
-If the license has lapsed for five years or longer, the Board may require the applicant to satisfactorily complete a refresher course approved by the Board or to provide proof of active licensure within the past five years in another jurisdiction.
+If the license has lapsed for five years or longer, the Board may require the applicant to satisfactorily complete one or more skills assessment or remediation courses approved by the Board or to provide proof of active licensure within the past five years in another jurisdiction.